 Her mother is Italian and her father is black.
 They grew up in a poor section of New York City.

-Keys studied classical piano growing up.
+Keys learned classical piano through rigorous training using the Suzuki Method.
 She wanted to quit when she was 11, but her mom wouldn't let her.

 She writes and produces all her songs - something that makes her very marketable.

 Her music combines elements of R&B, hip-hop, jazz, and classical music.
 All of these styles influenced her when she was growing up.

 Her birth name is Alicia Augello-Cook.
 Her mother is Italian and Irish, her father is African-American.
 Alicia Keys explanation on why she chose her stage name: "It's like the piano keys.
 And it can open so many doors."

 Keys was featured in a 2006 episode of The Backyardigans, a popular children's animated show.
 She voiced a singing green alien from Mars who sits, and does many other things, on her "Boinga." (thanks, Carrie - Burlington, CT)

 In 2004, she released a book of poems and song lyrics called Tears For Water

 . (thanks, Bertrand - Paris, France)